 Sin came into the world when Satan tempted Eve.

-But now salvation - the Messiah - also enters the world through a woman - a virgin named Mary.
+But salvation - ultimately the Messiah - will also enter the world through a woman - a virgin named Mary.

 And it's through "THE childbearing" - the miracle of Jesus' incarnation - that you and I can be saved.